ChrisTorresNYU/tag-security-11/assessments/projects/antrea/skye-self-assessment.md

 key to change data it stores).

 ### Non-goals
 Antrea is designed specifically for Kubernetes clusters and primarily focuses on managing internal communication within the clusters rather than interaction with external devices.
-Antrea does not provide any application layer services and does not handle tasks beyond networking between Pods.
+It is not suitable for non-Kubernetes environments.
+Antrea isn't designed to be an all-in-one security solution for Kubernetes clusters.
+It focuses on network communications but does not provide any application layer services or protection against application-level vulnerabilities.
+Antrea is also not a full-fledged network monitoring tool.
+While it offers some basic insights into network traffic, it doesn't provide deep network analysis or troubleshooting features.
+Lastly, Antrea doesn't control how much network resources (like bandwidth) each container or service uses in the cluster.

 ## Self-assessment use